DarkForte/LowPoly/docs/README.md

 This algorithm is straightforward, but it is hard to parallelize.
 The reason is that this algorithm is essentially iterative, and parallelizing it will introduce huge contention.
 We cannot add two points simultaneously if they are in the same triangle because both points want to modify it.
 This restriction severely hampers the potential for parallelism of this method.

 Some previous attempts used the divide and conquer algorithm to leverage the parallelism in it.
-For example, Prakash implemented an OpenMPI version of DT with the divide and conquer algorithm.
+For example, Prakash implemented an [OpenMPI version of DT](https://cse.buffalo.edu/faculty/miller/Courses/CSE633/adarsh-prakash-Spring-2017-CSE633.pdf) with the divide and conquer algorithm.
 The basic idea of the algorithm is to split the points into two areas, do DT in each area, then merge the points on the borders.
 Although natural to parallelize, this algorithm is much harder to implement, and the communication overhead between processors has great impact on the overall speedup.
 Even if data fits in a single machine, using 32 cores can only bring 5x speedup.

-Since these methods are hard to parallelize, we used a third algorithm that is more suitable to parallel architecture.
+Since these methods are hard to parallelize, we used a third algorithm that is more suitable for parallel machines.
 The basic idea is to first compute a Voronoi Graph (VG) of the original picture, which is known to be the dual problem of DT, then obtain the DT with the computed VG.
-Computing VG is suitable to parallelize on GPU.
+Computing VG can be parallelized on GPU.
 We will explain the details in the next section.

 ## Methods

 ### Overview

-We used GHC machines with GTX 1080 GPU for experiments, and we developed the whole system with C++ and CUDA.
-We also used OpenCV for some helpers like reading and storing images.

 Here is an illustration of our workflow.
 It consists of several steps: